GhettoGirl/MusicConsole.js/README.md

   - `histignore` </br>
     Array of regular expressions.
 Every input which matches any of this patterns are not added to the command line history.
 The regular expressions must be compatible with JavaScript.</br></br>
     **Pro tip!** Lines starting with a space are never added to the history.
+  - `histignore_size` </br>
+    A counter of last matching items in the history which should never be added to the history file.
+Makes it possible to prevent a spammy history file with a lot of duplicates.
+Default is `1`.
+Set to `0` to append everything to the history, *may the spam be with you* :D

 × `randomizer` </br>
 This options give you the ability to customize the built-in randomizer which is used by the `random` and `shuffle` command.